SimonLammer/anki-persistence/README.md

 While the following example explicitly shows the random number, it could instead be used internally to do many different things:

-* choose one of several pictures (at random) *- Maybe someone wants to learn the names of instruments from a picture depicting it; One of multiple views of the instrument could be shown, a different one in every review.*
+* Choose one of several pictures (at random) *- Maybe someone wants to learn the names of instruments from a picture depicting it; One of multiple views of the instrument could be shown, a different one in every review.*
-* reorder elements in the card *- Shuffle the answers of a multiple choice question.*
+* Reorder elements in the card *- Shuffle the answers of a multiple choice question.*
 * ...

 It could also be used completely different as well.
 To let the user input something on the frontside and use that same input on the backside for example.